 PSA Communications Advantages

-Second, billboards can provide communications reach right down to the neighborhood level.
-This may be useful if your campaign is concentrating on inner city residents or high school students and you can convince the outdoor billboard company to post your PSA messages nearby.
-One media buyer for a major advertising agency demonstrates the flexibility of outdoor: “I’m running Russian copy in a New York neighborhood, Filipino in San Francisco, Arabic in Detroit.”
+- Billboards can provide communications reach right down to the neighborhood level.
+This may be useful if your campaign is concentrating on inner city residents or high school students, and you can convince the outdoor billboard company to post your PSA messages nearby.

 Shopping Mall Displays